 Louisiana product liability laws allow injured parties to file a claim against truck manufacturing and distributing companies in the event that a defective part causes a car accident.
 If the truck part has a manufacturing error, design flaw, or marketing mistake that makes it defective, the rules of strict liability come into play.
 This means the courts will hold the manufacturing company strictly liable for injuries the defective part caused, regardless of whether the company was negligent.
 Otherwise, it will be up to the plaintiff to prove negligence for a successful suit.

 The failure of any part of a semi truck can be caused by:

-Depending on the nature of the defect or failure, various parties can be responsible for a tractor trailer wreck.
-These include individual truck owners, trucking companies, truck mechanics and parts manufacturing companies.
+Depending on the nature of the defect or failure, various parties can be responsible for a truck wreck.
+These include individual truck owners, trucking companies, truck mechanics, and parts manufacturing companies.

-Fighting a truck company for an equipment-related accident can be difficult.
-You need to prove what caused the accident, as well as the defendant’s fault, or negligence.
-At Murphy Law Firm you’ll work with an attorney who can collect evidence, hire expert witnesses, and submit documentation of the crash on your behalf.
+Fighting a truck company for an equipment-related car accident can be difficult.
+You need to prove what caused the truck accident, as well as the defendant’s fault, or negligence.
+At Murphy Law Firm you’ll work with a personal injury attorney who can collect evidence, hire expert witnesses, and submit documentation of the crash on your behalf.

 For more information about your recent accident in Baton Rouge, and surrounding parishes throughout Louisiana, get in touch with one of our truck accident injury attorneys and a schedule a free consultation.